Combined Electrolyte Panel Pathway

 Total body potassium is depleted in every DKA patient, even when serum K looks normal or high.
 Insulin drives K intracellularly and can precipitate fatal hypokalaemia.
 Do not start insulin until K is known and confirmed above 3.3 mEq/L. This tool surfaces the DKA potassium rule whenever DKA is flagged, whether or not a potassium value has been entered.

-The Magnesium Gate & The Potassium Trap
+The Magnesium Gate & The Potassium Effect

 Magnesium gate: low Mg drives renal K wasting (ROMK) and impairs PTH, so both hypokalaemia and hypocalcaemia are refractory until Mg is replaced.
-Potassium trap: replacing K raises serum Na (~1 mEq Na per mEq KCl); in a hyponatraemic patient this can overshoot the safe sodium limit and cause osmotic demyelination - count K replacement against the 24h sodium budget.
+Potassium effect: replacing K raises serum Na (~1 mEq Na per mEq KCl); in a hyponatraemic patient this can overshoot the safe sodium limit and cause osmotic demyelination - count K replacement against the 24h sodium budget.

 Recognisable Combined Patterns